jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 ### 10 Triennial general election
 (1) The next triennial general election of members of every local authority and community board is on 13 October 2001.
-(2) A general election of members of every local authority or community board must be held on the second Saturday in October in every third year after the general election referred to in subsection (1).
+(2) A general election of members of every local authority, local board, or community board must be held on the second Saturday in October in every third year after the general election referred to in subsection (1).

 ### 11 Triennial general election not necessary in certain cases
-Despite section 10, if a general election of any local authority or community board is held within 12 months before the date of a triennial general election under that section, a triennial general election must not be held for that local authority or community board.
+Despite section 10, if a general election of any local authority, local board, or community board is held within 12 months before the date of a triennial general election under that section, a triennial general election must not be held for that local authority, local board, or community board.

 **Officials**